 Tik Tok has had an increasing amount of publicity in the beauty industry, with some of the top global brands on the platform such as Kylie Cosmetics with 1.1 million followers and over 5.4 million views as well as Fenty Beauty with over 600,000 followers and one video receiving 108k likes.
 However, many brands use Tik Tok as a way to promote organic, user-generated content instead of advertising their products.

-“Organic content is key for a beauty brand,” said Alexandra Welsh, Freelance Social Media Manager in hair and beauty marketing.
-Alexandra has worked on many brand collaborations such as Feel Unique and gained content into publications such as Vogue and Elle as well as freelancing for fashion and beauty brands, including Lily Allen’s vintage brand Lucy in Disguise.
+“Organic content is key for a beauty brand,” said Alexandra Welsh, Freelance Social Media Manager.
+Alexandra has worked on many brand collaborations such as Feel Unique and gained content into publications such as Vogue and Elle.

 “Beauty is a creative sector, and creating organic content showing that your brand promotes creativity in all areas rather than saying ‘buy this,’ said Alexandra.
 “It builds up an authentic online presence that people trust, demonstrating your brand values and showing people why they need to get on board with your brand.”